 Consider using a decision tree diagram in your presentation to express visually your decision flow.
-See examples we’ve collected how you can illustrate the decision-making by creative flowcharts.
+See examples we’ve collected on how you can illustrate decision-making with creative flowcharts.

 Why use tree diagrams to present decision flow?

 Using tree diagram visuals helps to express your decision flow in a clear way.
 Therefore it becomes much easier to understand.
 The human brain processes visual information faster than text or verbal one.